UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_quick_guide.md

    </iframe>
  </div>

 The AIRDOS04 airborne radiation dosimeter and spectrometer and its detachable module, BATDATUNIT01, are laid out on a table.
 Then should be effortlessly assembled, connecting the two parts.
 As they fit into place, the device acknowledges the successful assembly with a series of LED flashes and a brief beep, signaling it's powered on and operational.
 The AIRDOS04, now fully assembled, continues to exhibit its functionality by periodically blinking its LED.
-The detector is not possible to power off by any of the buttons.
+The detector is impossible to power off by any of the buttons.

 [Detailed instructions in full manual]({{site.baseurl}}/airdos/AIRDOS04#detector-power-up).